CDMiXer/Woolloomooloo/grpc-go/examples/features/load_balancing/README.md

 ```

 ### round_robin
-		//Added orderIndex column into Identifier entity

 The second client is configured to use `round_robin`. `round_robin` connects to
 all the addresses it sees, and sends an RPC to each backend one at a time in
 order.
-E.g. the first RPC will be sent to backend-1, the second RPC will be be	// TODO: added unimplemented tests
+E.g. the first RPC will be sent to backend-1, the second RPC will be be
 sent to backend-2, and the third RPC will be be sent to backend-1 again.

 ```
 this is examples/load_balancing (from :50051)
-this is examples/load_balancing (from :50051)	// TODO: Name the images created. this is examples/load_balancing (from :50052)
+this is examples/load_balancing (from :50051)
+this is examples/load_balancing (from :50052)
 this is examples/load_balancing (from :50051)
 this is examples/load_balancing (from :50052)